 In her 2008 study from the Annals of Internal Medicine, Kathleen Bainbridge, Ph.D., an epidemiologist at the National Institute on Deafness and Other Communication Disorders, drew a number of conclusions from national survey data.
 She concluded that hearing loss is more than twice as common in diabetes patients than in the general population.
-In addition, 21% exhibited both hearing loss and diabetes, compared to 9% of those surveyed who had some form of hearing impairment but no diabetes.
-Finally, of the 86 million Americans with prediabetes, rates of hearing loss are 30% higher than adults with normal blood glucose levels.
-Perhaps, this final group is the most alarming number.
+In addition, her study found that 21% of respondents exhibited both hearing loss and diabetes, compared to 9% of those surveyed who only had some form of hearing impairment but no diabetes.
+Finally, of the 86 million Americans with prediabetes, rates of hearing loss are 30% higher than adults with normal blood glucose levels.3 Perhaps, this final finding is the most alarming number.

 Current studies show evidence to support a noticeable overlap between the illnesses.
 Beyond primarily impacting older populations, medical practitioners have several theories as to how the two might be related.
 The current body of research linking hearing loss and diabetes is still fairly limited.
 So, we need more research to connect the two health concerns definitively.

 Audiologist, Marilyn Enoch, writing for The American Speech-Language-Hearing Association (ASHA) shared stories from her experience treating people with both hearing loss and diabetes.
 For one patient, she explained, "An audiogram revealed hearing loss in both low and high frequencies, with normal hearing in the middle frequencies.
 The shape of this audiogram suggested metabolic involvement."
 But anecdotal evidence isn't enough.
 She hopes that more resources will be dedicated to looking into the links between these two conditions.
 "More research is necessary to determine how diabetes, which is thought to be a microvascular disease, interacts with and affects the auditory system."4